 Salt substitutes, such as Nu-Salt and Mrs. Dash (which contain mixtures of potassium, sodium, and magnesium) are available, but they can be risky for people with kidney disease or those who take blood pressure medication that causes potassium retention.

 Potassium-rich foods are also important for good blood pressure.
 The best source of potassium is from the fruits and vegetables that contain them.
 Potassium-rich foods include bananas, oranges, pears, prunes, cantaloupes, tomatoes, dried peas and beans, nuts, potatoes, and avocados.

-Patients with diabetes should check with their doctors before increasing the amount of potassium in their diets.
-Eating too much potassium-rich foods can cause problems for some people.
-(No one should take potassium supplements without consulting a doctor.)
+People with diabetes should check with their providers before increasing the amount of potassium in their diets.
+Eating too many potassium-rich foods can cause problems for some people.
+(No one should take potassium supplements without consulting a provider.)
 Kidney problems can cause potassium overload, and medications commonly used in diabetes (such as ACE inhibitors or potassium-sparing diuretics) also limit the kidney's ability to excrete potassium.